 <A>Introduction

 Length and weight data are important for fisheries management (Neumann et al. 2012) and are often used in combination (i.e., relative weight, Wr) to evaluate fish condition and the success of management actions (Blackwell et al. 2000); moreover, Wr is a concept that is easily communicated by fisheries managers to anglers.
 Relative weight is simple to calculate provided a species has a standard weight (Ws) equation (Anderson and Neumann 1996; Pope and Kruse 2007).
 The optimal Wr target was established as 100 Wr units, indicating a fish in “above average” condition (Wege and Anderson 1978; Pope and Kruse 2007).

+Describe the calculation of Wr somewhere.

+Information about how sensitive and effective Wr is for evaluating fish condition (Neumann et al. 2012) can be.

+Information about how fish can ingest prey items that are comparatively large (with citations).
+This begs the question of whether large meals can affect Wr values.

 However, recently ingested food may affect Wr, inflating the estimated conditions of individual fish and affecting management decisions.
 We therefore evaluated the effect of stomach contents on Wr values of smallmouth bass Micropterus dolomieu and walleye Sander vitreus from the Midwestern United States by comparing Wr values of fish without stomach contents, with stomach contents, and with estimated maximum stomach volumes.

 <A>Methods